Marmoset is officially a Certified B Corporation company — here’s why it matters.

 We’re all aware of a few bright examples, like Patagonia, Toms, and Everlane, who’ve successfully dovetailed a higher calling to their “for profit” business models.
 At Marmoset, we’ve wrestled with this too, and now in our ninth year of existence, we’ve committed to taking things to the next level and make the greater good part of our purpose and everyday mission.
 We’re honored to announce Marmoset is a certified B Corp, effective February 18th, 2019.

-Being the first certified B Corporation in the music industry isn’t just a status symbol, it’s a signifier of the real connections we’re building with our clients, artists and partners; guiding us in how we do our work and how we choose not to do it.
+Being the first certified B Corporation in music licensing isn’t just a status symbol, it’s a signifier of the real connections we’re building with our clients, artists and partners; guiding us in how we do our work and how we choose not to do it.

 B Corps are businesses meeting the highest verified standards of social and environmental performance, transparency and accountability.
 From how we recycle our La Croix cans to how we uphold public transparency, it’s just as important as what we’re doing within our walls as what we’re doing outside them.